openmsi/openmsipython/README.md

 ### Cloning this repo and installing the openmsipython package

-While in the `py37` environment, navigate to wherever you'd like to store this code, and type:
+While in the `openmsi` environment, navigate to wherever you'd like to store this code, and type:

 ```
 git clone https://github.com/openmsi/openmsipython.git